ishafiul/fasq/prd/README.md

-# Flutter Query - Product Requirements Documentation
+# FASQ - Product Requirements Documentation

-This directory contains the complete Product Requirements Documentation (PRD) for the Flutter Query project, an async state management library for Flutter inspired by React Query.
+This directory contains the complete Product Requirements Documentation (PRD) for the FASQ project, an async state management library for Flutter inspired by React Query.
 While primarily designed for API calls and server state, it elegantly handles any async operation including database queries, file I/O, and local computations.

 ## Documentation Structure